 How to Stay Safe in Australia

-Australia is one of the most visited continents but is also prone to hazardous incidents so make sure you’re prepared for the goods and the bad.
+Australia is one of the most visited continents but is also prone to hazardous incidents so make sure you’re prepared for the good and the bad.
 Staying safe in Australia adds these pointers to keep in mind:

 - Wear sunscreens all the time, it’s the hottest always!